ucc23/ucc/_clusters/czernik13.md

 UTI_C_lit_desc: Very well-studied
 UTI_C_dup_desc: Unique
 summary: |
     <b>Czernik 13</b> is a rich, very dense object of high <a href="/faq#what-is-the-c3-parameter" title="C3 classification" target="_blank">C3 quality</a>.
 Its parallax locates it at a moderate distance, above the mid-plane, affected by moderate extinction.
-It is catalogued as a near-solar metallicity, very young cluster, but with a <u>large variance across recent sources</u> for the age and mass parameters (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
+It is catalogued as a near-solar metallicity, very young cluster, but with a <u>large variance across recent sources</u> for the age, metallicity, and mass parameters (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
 It is very well-studied in the literature.
 badge_dist: "Distant"
 badge_ext: "Moderate extinction"
 badge_mass: ""